Factoshi/Factom-FAQ/README.md

 #### What was M3?

 M3 was the most recent major release of Factomd.
 It marked the point at which Factom transitioned from a centralised protocol developed and run exclusively by Factom Inc, to becoming a decentralised protocol operated and governed by dozens of companies worldwide.
-Furthermore, M3 marked the introduction of Factom's inflation mechanism, which is used to pay for decentralisation of the protocol and for other important development, marketing and infrastructure efforts via the grant pool.
+Furthermore, M3 marked the introduction of Factom's inflation mechanism, which is used to pay for decentralisation of the protocol and for other important development, marketing and infrastructure efforts via the [grant pool](https://github.com/Factoshi/Factom-FAQ#what-is-the-grant-pool).

+#### What is the difference between Factom and Factom Inc?

+Factom is the open-source, decentralised data-integrity protocol that is described in the question “What is Factom?”.
+Factom Inc., is the US company that conceived and developed Factom.

+This is an important distinction, as there are many companies actively developing and writing applications for Factom.

 # Blockchain and Protocol